bigrobsf/pixelizr/README.md

 4. ability to select and open file from local storage through a drop down
 5. color-picker for custom colors
 6. add a button that will display the original image, perhaps as a modal
+7. make the UI responsive to different viewport sizes
+8. add an undo feature